Revision of permitted substances for use in organic production (2025)

 The changes to the list of low-risk substances in Regulation 2025/973 reflect the renewal of approvals of these substances under Regulation 1107/2009.

-The changes to fertilisers, feed additives, and the use of micro-organisms and ethylene in non-EU countries’ organic production, and the proposed inclusion of potato and pea protein, are based on recommendations from the European Commission’s Expert Group for Technical Advice on Organic Production (see EGTOP reports on organic production).
+The changes to fertilisers, feed additives, and the use of micro-organisms and ethylene in non-EU countries’ organic production, and the inclusion of potato and pea protein, are based on recommendations from the European Commission’s Expert Group for Technical Advice on Organic Production (see EGTOP reports on organic production).

 Timeline